Sprawl Post 1

 Independent research and operating notes on AI agent governance.

-CAISI Blog / Sprawl Report Series
+CAISI Field Notes / Sprawl Report Series

 The report is strongest on a specific question: what public repositories expose about AI tools, agent declarations, approval posture, evidence readiness, and control-aligned artifacts.
 That is a useful governance question, but it is easy for readers to over-rotate toward either complacency or alarm.